GenX: U.S. drinking water regulations

 In June 2022 the U.S. Environmental Protection Agency (EPA) published drinking water health advisories, which are non-regulatory technical documents, for GenX and PFBS.
 The lifetime health advisories and health effects support documents assist federal, state, tribal, and local officials and managers of drinking water systems in protecting public health when these chemicals are present in drinking water.

-EPA has listed recommended steps that consumers may take to reduce possible exposure to GenX and other PFAS chemicals.
+EPA also listed recommended steps that consumers may take to reduce possible exposure to GenX and other PFAS chemicals.